alperakkin/pyshare/README.md

 # pyshare

 ## DEFINITION
-This module creates link between to python applications to import python objects via socket connection as a proof of concept.
+This module creates link between two python applications to import python objects or download files via socket connection as a proof of concept.

 Security-related constraints have not yet been addressed.
 Therefore, take this into consideration when using this code.

 ## QUICK START

-Import pyshare object both end side in the same application
+### Import pyshare object both end side in the same application

 ```python